 “Social media has an overflow of information – some of it is accurate, and some of it isn’t,” says Levy.
 “Dietitians are specifically trained to create the best personalized nutrition plans for clients, and offer trusted advice in regards to their nutritional concerns.
 They are the experts, and when it comes to determining what’s best for students’ nutrition, speaking with a dietitian is the best option.”

-Your Employee Assistance Program (EAP) or Student Assistance Program (SAP) will offer resources to help your child determine their own custom nutrition plan, putting them in touch with qualified, experienced dietitians who can help them feel their best during the school year.
-As challenging as it can be to help your child navigate their post-secondary years, your EAP/SAP can help you and your child get the most out of their academic journey while supporting their physical and emotional wellbeing.
+Your Student Assistance Program (SAP) will offer resources to help your child determine their own custom nutrition plan, putting them in touch with qualified, experienced dietitians who can help them feel their best during the school year.
+As challenging as it can be to help your child navigate their post-secondary years, your SAP can help you and your child get the most out of their academic journey while supporting their physical and emotional wellbeing.

-If your child is up to the age of 21, or up to the age of 25 and a full-time student, they can receive nutrition counselling services through your EAP.
-For more information on how you can help your child take charge of their nutritional challenges and maintain a well-balanced, energy-boosting diet, contact your Employee Assistance Program or Student Assistance Program provider today.
+If your child is up to the age of 21, or up to the age of 25 and a full-time student, they can receive nutrition counselling services through your SAP.
+For more information on how you can help your child take charge of their nutritional challenges and maintain a well-balanced, energy-boosting diet, contact your Student Assistance Program provider today.